Top 10 Funny facts about Paris © French Moments

 Paris is more than the Eiffel Tower, l’amour, le Moulin Rouge, and the charming Belle Époque metro signs.

-For example, Japanese visitors are particularly susceptible to suffer from the Paris syndrome.
+For example, Japanese visitors are particularly susceptible to suffering from the Paris syndrome.

 It is a psychological disorder manifested by acute delusional states, hallucinations, feelings of persecution, derealisation, depersonalisation, anxiety, dizziness, tachycardia, sweating and other difficult-to-understand psychiatric symptoms!